averagejoe77/arcane-warding/README.md

 1. If no Arcane Ward exists, a dialog appears asking if they want to create one
 2. If they choose yes, the ward is created with max HP = wizard level + INT modifier
 3. Subsequent Abjuration spell casts heal the ward for (spell level × 2) HP
-4. A chat message indicates that the ward has been healed or has absorbed damage
+4. A chat message indicates that the ward has been healed

 ### Visual Indicators

 - With bars enabled on a token, the blue bar shows current ward health without numeric values
-- When using the D&D5e PHB version of the class feature, the character sheet displays the wards HP as it's uses
+- When using the D&D5e PHB version of the class feature, the chracter sheet displays the wards HP as it's uses

 ## Technical Details